Why most compliance programs can't prove their value

 The difference between "on" and "from"

 Reach and trust: Is the program being heard?
 Do reporters trust it?
-Five metrics track volume normalized by headcount, how reporters access the channel, anonymity ratios, response time, and whether reporters come back.
+Six metrics track volume normalized by headcount, how reporters access the channel, time to report, anonymity ratios, whether reporters come back, and how employees engage with proactive disclosure campaigns.

-Investigation quality: Does the program handle cases well when they arrive?
-Four metrics track first response, communication quality, how long cases stay open, and what percentage turn out to be valid.
+Investigation and review quality: Does the program handle submissions well when they arrive?
+Seven metrics track first response, communication quality, how long cases stay open, what percentage turn out to be valid, disclosure decision speed, outcome distribution, and follow-through on renewals and mitigation.

-Three of the twelve need HR data: headcount (to normalize volume), location, and total workforce.
+Three of the fifteen require HR data: headcount (to normalize volume), location, and total workforce.
 Most mature programs manage this through a quarterly data share with HR.

 What changes when you measure health